Web Light: Faster and lighter mobile pages from search

 - Please send feedback to firstname.lastname@example.org.
 If you see issues with a particular page, please include the URL.

 Do you cache my transcoded page?

 - Pages are generally transcoded when the user requests them, from the current version of the page.
-Google caches the main content for a only a few minutes.
+Google caches the main content for up to 24 hours.
 Other resources such as CSS, JS and images could be cached longer.

 Do you transcode just the page linked by search results, or do you transcode the whole site?

 We transcode the page and any pages that the user clicks to from within that page, unless the page is non-transcodable or opted out from transcoding.

 Ads and Revenue

 - We currently support ads from several networks and are working to include more.
 Our experiments show that transcoded sites get 50% more traffic than non-transcoded sites and we expect that this will help monetize your site.